Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 ![Phases](img/phases.png "Phases")

-The name _**Diverge-Converge**_ is inspired by the fact that the audit process starts from a single auditor and diverges into a public bug bounty, then converges back to a small group of auditors and finaly to a single auditor.
+The name _**Diverge-Converge**_ is inspired by the fact that the audit process starts from a single auditor and diverges into a public bug bounty, then converges back to a small group of auditors and finally to a single auditor.

 ### 4.1.2 Objectives of the Proposed Model